ushabapat/buildnaddeploy/README.md

 # buildnaddeploy
-#Vlaidate
-You'll need to add the following secrets to your repository settings:
+# Validate You'll need to add the following secrets to your repository settings: